-Course Transferability: This course is transferable to all Institutions of Higher Learning within the state of Mississippi.
-Check with out of state IHL's.
+Course Transferability: This course is transferable to most Institutions of Higher Learning within the state of Mississippi but you should check with the individual institution.

 Grading Scale:

 A = 90 - 100

 B = 80 - 89

 F = below 60

 Attendance Policy

 Attendance in class is a key factor of success in college.
 The following procedure applies to regular academic, technical, and career credit programs, including Distance Learning online courses.
 It does not apply to non-credit or continuing education activities.
 Some programs in nursing and allied health, career fields or non-credit programs require more stringent attendance policies which will be followed and will be stated in the departmental regulations for the program of study.